 March is Colorectal Cancer Awareness Month.

-Nearly half a million first responders and survivors who were exposed to Ground Zero toxins after 9/11 have a dramatically higher risk of developing respiratory illnesses and 68 different types of cancer, including colorectal cancer.
+Nearly half a million first responders and survivors who were exposed to Ground Zero toxins on and after 9/11 have a higher risk of developing respiratory illnesses and 69 different types of cancer, including colorectal cancer.

-Most colorectal cancers start as a growth, called a polyp, on the inner lining of the colon or rectum which can eventually become cancerous.
+Most colorectal cancers start as a growth, called a polyp, on the inner lining of the colon or rectum which could eventually become cancerous.

 The symptoms of colorectal cancer include a persistent change in your bowel habits, including diarrhea or constipation or a change in the consistency of your stool, rectal bleeding or blood in your stool, persistent abdominal discomfort, such as cramps, gas or pain, feeling that your bowel does not empty completely, weakness or fatigue, and unexplained weight loss.

 Other major risk factors for colorectal cancer are old age, a personal history of colon cancer or polyps, inflammatory intestinal conditions, family history, smoking, alcohol consumption, and a low-fiber, high-fat diet.

 A report from the American Cancer Society estimates that 106,970 new cases of colon cancer and 46,050 new cases of rectal cancer will be diagnosed in 2023.